daikon-games/rt-shell/README.md

 4. Each of the items inside `suggestions` can be either a static array of possible suggestions, or a function that returns an array.
 If you use a function, it will be called at run-time, making the suggestions dynamic!
 5. `description` and `argumentDescriptions` are optional, they're only used for the `help` output
 6. `hidden` is optional, but if `hidden` is set to `true`, the function will not appear in the help output, or in autocomplete suggestions!
 This way you can add secret cheat codes.
 You will still be able to type `help hidden_function_name` and see help output, but only if you know that hidden function's name in the first place.
+7. `deferred` is optional, but if `deferred` is set to `true`, the function will not execute directly when called.
+Instead it will be queued up, and all deferred functions in the queue will run in sequence when the shell is closed.

 ## Keyboard Shortcuts